Democrats see good chance Garland will sue Trump - ExBulletin

 Randall Eliason, a law professor at George Washington University and a former federal prosecutor, said last year that it would be appropriate for prosecutors to investigate Trump’s role in the Jan.
 6 attack and his efforts to end the attack. to Bidens’ certification as president.

-But Andrew Koppelman, a constitutional law expert at Northwestern University, told Bloomberg that Trump’s right to free speech would make any case against him difficult to pursue.
+But Andrew Koppelman, a constitutional law expert at Northwestern University, told Bloomberg that Trump’s right to free speech would make any case against Trump difficult to pursue.

 You cannot allow the government to lock up protest leaders every time protests produce violence, he warned.
 Trump’s speech was full of lies, but that’s not a crime.
 He told them to fight like hell, but that’s colloquial political language that doesn’t usually produce violence.